COVID-19 Wastewater Surveillance

 Please see the latest short-term and long-term data trend graphs below,

-current to May 16, 2023.
-Updated weekly based on national and local lab results.
+current to November 17, 2023.
+Updated based on local lab results.

 Increasing – means there is a statistically confirmed daily increase in wastewater viral load.
 This is when we can consider taking personal and community action to avoid further spread.